-People are pouring into the basement of a Kyiv restaurant to seek shelter.
+People are pouring into basement restaurant in Kyiv to seek shelter.
 The owner feeds them all.

 All are welcome, he emphasized: “Any nationality, any person can come here and take shelter.”

-Soon, strangers started pouring in, including Natali Antontseva, 32, who was born in Eastern Ukraine, and moved to Kyiv in 2012 to launch her career working for an industrial goods and services company.
+Soon, strangers started pouring in, including Natali Antontseva, 32, who was born in eastern Ukraine and moved to Kyiv in 2012 to launch her career working for an industrial goods and services company.

 “Get up," he shouted through the phone.
 “Russia is bombing Kyiv.
 The war has begun."